 This first comment is my own, and it has to do with the apostle John's Gospel and letters.

 The apostle John talks about eternal life differently than Paul (and differently than Matthew, Mark, and Luke).
-John repeatedly speaks of eternal life as a current possession, while Paul and the synoptic Gospels speak of something to be obtained after the judgment (e.g., Matt.
+John repeatedly speaks of eternal life as a current possession, while Paul and the synoptic Gospels say it is obtained after the judgment (e.g., Matt.
 25:46; Mk.
 10:30; Lk.
 18:30; Rom.
 6:22; Gal.
 6:8-9).

 My conclusion from the difference between Paul's use of "eternal life" and John's use of "eternal life" is that in this age, eternal life is only in the Son, and we have eternal life only as long as Jesus lives in us.
-At the judgment, however, when we have lived a live that proves us worthy of eternal life (Rev. 3:4-5), he will make us innately immortal (Rom.
+At the judgment, however, when we have lived a life that proves us worthy of eternal life (Rev. 3:4-5), he will make us innately immortal.
+Eternal life will not just be in Jesus, but in us as well (Rom.
 2:6-7; 1 Cor.
 15:53-54; 2 Tim.
 1:10).
 When that happens, there will be a revelation of the children of God (Rom.
 8:19-24), we will become the brothers and sisters of the Firstborn (Rom.
 8:29), and the whole creation will rejoice (Rom.
 8:19-24 again).

 John loves to divide things into two categories, especially in his letters.
 You are a keeper of God's commands, or you are not (1 Jn.
 2:3-4).
 You are a child of God or a child of the devil, and the difference is obvious (3:10).
 You love and live, or you don't love and are dead (3:14).
 You confess Jesus comes in the flesh and you are of God, or you do not and you are not of God (4:2-3).